nextools/metarepo/packages/refun/readme.md

 ))
 ```

+Note that this function just adds props to the component.
+If you want to replace all of them, you can use [`mapProps`](#mapProps) instead.

 ## `mapWithPropsMemo`

 This function does the same as [`mapWithProps`](#mapWithProps) and it memoizes the result for the props specified in the second parameter.